Wondering How to Eat Healthy in College? (Here are tips to share with your kids!)

 ALLERGENS: Milk, Wheat, Soybeans, Gluten

-She could also keep things like grassfed beef jerky on hand since the meats will likely prove to be the trickiest (besides the grassfed burgers).
+She could also keep things like grassfed beef jerky on hand since the meats will likely prove to be the trickiest, besides the grassfed burgers, but most colleges probably won't have that offered!

 - You could also give them one of my books Real Food for Rookies so when they do buy themselves food, they know what to look for, what to avoid, etc.!!!

-- Or sign up in the orange box (above or below this post) and get just the first chapter, which has a simple buy this-not that guide for every food category.
+- Or sign up here and get just the first chapter, which has a simple cheat sheet with a buy this-not that guide for every food category.

 - Is there such a thing as healthy college dorm food?
 This is an old post I wrote on this subject with good info in the comments.